shanet/blog/_posts/2023-04-24-the-case-for-reestablishing-winter-access-to-mt-pilchuck.md

 ![](/assets/images/2023/04/pilchuck_aerial.jpg)

 First off, for readers who know the history of Pilchuck, this is not a post about re-opening the lift-served ski area that was once the Mt.
 Pilchuck ski area.
 The proposal being made here is more modest: specifically reestablishing winter access to the previous ski area parking lot and current summer trailhead.
 Yup, that's it.
-Doing that alone could have a material impact on expanding winter recreational access in the Snohomish county area through expanded high elevation snow access for ski touring, snowshowing, sledding, and general snow play areas for families.
+Doing that alone could have a material impact on expanding winter recreational access in the Snohomish county area through expanded high elevation snow access for ski touring, snowshoeing, sledding, and general snow play areas for families.

 <!--more-->